The court case against Dean Van Schalkwyk was moved to the High Dependency Unit (HDU) of the Kamuzu Central Hospital Tuesday afternoon.

 With tears in his eyes, stitches in his face, and missing most of his left ear and half of his lip, Mr. Chimdima answered questions about his background and the events of July 14th.

 It wasn’t his first time offering such a statement that day.

 Less than one hour before court at the hospital started, three police officers visited the patient’s room and questioned Mr. Chimdima.

-Prosecutor Happy Mkandawire refused to be recorded, but spoke to a Zodiak reporter - saying such questioning of a witness is normal procedure prior to and during trial.
+Prosecutor Happy Mkandawire refused to be recorded, but spoke to this Zodiak reporter - saying such questioning of a witness is normal procedure prior to and during trial.

 The victim's brother, Mr. Daletoam Chimdima, says he was at his brother’s bedside when the police asked him to narrate everything he knows.

 He also said he believes government officials are coordinating the trip to South Africa for cosmetic surgery.

 “Those who came first are officials from the Ministry of Labour.
 And when they came here, they took some pictures and other details and this makes me believe they are the ones that are facilitating this,” said Mr. Chimdima.

 Mr. Chimdima later testified that he showed up at 8 p.m. on July 14th as agreed with his boss.